What Are the Best Defenses for Domestic Violence Cases?

 In other words, I see a lot of times where the other person has attacked my client, and in defending themselves, the other person gets injured and calls the police, or a neighbor, for example, calls the police.

-Of course, the person who is the victim now wants to tell the police they didn't do anything wrong.
+Of course, the victim now wants to tell the police they didn't do anything wrong.
 It was the other party's fault because they didn't want to be arrested.

 I can tell you right now, when the police come out to a domestic violence scene, if they see somebody's been injured or both parties are injured, somebody's going to jail.
 So, nobody wants to be the person going to jail, so that's an incentive for that person to lie.